tsawler/go-metal/docs/tutorials/custom-layers.md

 ```

 **What this example demonstrates:**
-- Integration of custom activation functions into Go-Metal models
+- Integration of built-in activation functions into Go-Metal models
 - Training compatibility with dynamic engine
-- Performance validation of custom layers
+- Performance validation of layers
 - Architecture inspection and debugging

-## 🔬 Complete Example 2: Custom Parametric Layer (PReLU)
+## 🔬 Complete Example 2: Using LeakyReLU (Parametric Activation)

-This example shows how to create a parametric layer with learnable parameters:
+This example shows how to use LeakyReLU, which has a learnable negative slope parameter:

 ```go
 package main